 What is Local Council Tax Support (CTS)

-On 1 April 2022, the Council introduced a new CTS scheme.
-The new scheme only applies to WORKING AGE applicants and uses income bands and household size to work out the level of discount.
+The CTS scheme for WORKING AGE applicants uses income bands and household size to work out the level of discount.

 If your claim is successful, the appropriate level of discount is applied directly to your Council Tax account, which reduces the amount you have to pay.

 Go to the Claiming Council Tax Support page if you want to apply.

 Here is a summary of the main changes to the scheme for Working-age applicants only:-

 - CTS discounts will be made at either 70%, 55%, 40% or 25% of your Council Tax charge and will not exceed £33.13 per week (Band C property)